RebRut03/School_District_Analysis/README.md

   ![District_Summary_DataFrame_Updated](Resources/District_Summary_DataFrame_Updated.PNG)

 ### **School Summary:**
-When comparing the THS original School Summary with the updated School Summary that includes only tenth to twelfth grade scores.
-As you can see the numbers changed slightly, but this change doesn't appear to have made a significant impact on the final analysis.
+When comparing the THS original School Summary with the updated School Summary that includes only tenth to twelfth grade scores, the numbers changed slightly, but this change doesn't appear to have made a significant impact on the final analysis.

 - Original School Summary: